austinjalexander/gogetem/README.md

 Thus, since, as much as I could tell, I would simply be making use of Flickr's API via YDN's anyway (using YQL or REST queries such as: https://query.yahooapis.com/v1/public/yql?q=select%20*%20from%20flickr.photos.search%20where%20text%3D%22search_keyword%22%20and%20api_key%3D%22API_KEY%22&format=json&diagnostics=true&callback=), I decided simply to use Flickr's API directly.
 This decision may mean that I broke the rules.
 It was hard to tell.
 If so, please let me know.
 [N.B.
 There is a Python Flickr API (http://stuvel.eu/media/flickrapi-docs/documentation/1-intro.html), but I opted not to use it.]

 The Flickr docs for photo search may be viewed here: https://www.flickr.com/services/api/flickr.photos.search.html.
 An interface for exploring the behavior of this API by querying it may be found here: https://www.flickr.com/services/api/explore/flickr.photos.search.
+If you intend to use *gogetem*, you'll need to register for an API key through Flickr/Yahoo: https://www.flickr.com/services/api/.

 ---

-For a Jupyter notebook with a finished example, see: https://github.com/austinjalexander/gogetem/blob/master/gogetem-ExampleRun.ipynb (if Github doesn't render the notebook at first, try refreshing the page).
+For a Jupyter notebook with a finished example, see: https://github.com/austinjalexander/gogetem/blob/master/gogetem-ExampleRun.ipynb (if Github doesn't render the notebook on the first request, try refreshing the page).

+To use the command-line script, read the docstring in the relevant file: https://github.com/austinjalexander/gogetem/blob/master/gogetem.py.